MesfinD/HPC/_episodes/020-connecting.md

 the compute nodes and what is available.

 We are going to repeat the commands above on a compute node.
 To do this, we will run an *interactive job* which will give us access to a bash command line on a compute node.
-The ``qrun`` command is used to submit a job to the scheduler.
+The ``srun`` command is used to submit a job to the scheduler.
 Start a best-effort interactive job (can be interrupted by regular jobs if other users submit them):

 ```
 [remote]$ srun -p interactive --partition=debug --nodelist=compute16 --pty bash -i